samthomson/docker-deploy-test/readme.md

 - create a remote machine with `docker-machine`
 - ssh into it with `docker-machine ssh [app]`
 - normal git workflow
-- ssh into remote machine, git pull, `docker run`
+- ssh into remote machine, git pull, `docker build` & `docker run`
+    - `docker build -t test-app .`
+    - `docker run -d -p 3004:80 test-app`

 ### to do